 Today, I will be sharing my experience of living in a big city for the past 12 years.

 I’m from a small town – a place where we know everyone’s face and everyone’s name – a place in which we greet one another with a smile.

 Since childhood, I have been curious and enthusiastic about exploring and learning things that I have never seen or experienced before.

 My greatest source of inspiration is my grandfather.
 He is in his late 70’s, and whenever I see him, I always feel inspired to become the kind of person he is.

 I often ask myself if I will ever become the kind of entrepreneur my grandfather is.
-The meaning of entrepreneurship has changed over time, but back in the 60’s and 70’s, entrepreneurship was all about starting a business from nothing, and creating a family that makes you feel proud at a later stage of your life.
-My grandfather has certainly succeeded at both, and when I look at him I simply wish to be like him.
+The meaning of entrepreneurship has changed over time, but back in the ’70s, entrepreneurship was all about starting a business and creating a family that makes you feel proud at a later stage of your life.
+My grandfather has certainly succeeded at both, and when I look at him, I wish to be like him.

-The great thing about being a small-town guy is that my morals and values have been cultivated from day one, and at the age of 27 I can honestly say that these morals and values have helped me to become the person I am today.
+The great thing about being a small-town guy is that my morals and values have been cultivated in the chromosomes, and at the age of 27, I can proudly say that these morals and values have helped me become the person I am today.

 In India, especially in a business class family, a descendant usually takes over the family business.
 Fortunately, I am blessed with an elder brother who happened to carry on the family business culture, and I was allowed to form my own business ideas.
 This has offered me the freedom to create the life I wish to create for myself and my own family.

 In 2002 I moved to Delhi to attend one of India’s top schools, (Laxman Public School), and that is when I embarked on the journey to the life I am living in today.

 It was not an easy decision to move away from the comfort and warmth of my family to start building something from scratch.
 The journal you are reading now is all about the life lessons I have learned during this period of time in my life, and what is it like to be a small-town boy in a big city, making a life of my own.